 - NPS would replace Bridges 1 and 4 to pass a 100-year storm flow.
 This action would require minor increases to bridge span to ensure passage of a 100-year storm flow with 18 inches of freeboard (Figure 2-6).
 Bridge 1 would have an approximately 50 LF span and Bridge 4 would have an approximately 45 LF span. - Bridge 2 would have an approximately 52 LF span and Bridge 3 would have an approximately 45 LF span.
-The height for these bridges would vary depending upon the alternative. - Bridges would be of a clear span design over the stream channel, able to accommodate from 25- to 100-year flood flows (based on existing channel conditions).
-New abutments would be relocated farther from the creek but still in the 100-year floodplain. - The approaches to all new bridges would be designed to connect the existing trail network with the new bridges.

-Existing abutments for Bridges 1 through 4 would be removed.
+The height for these bridges would vary depending upon the alternative. - Bridges would be of a clear span design over the stream channel, able to accommodate from 25to 100-year flood flows (based on existing channel conditions).
+New abutments would be relocated farther from the creek but still in the 100-year floodplain. - The approaches to all new bridges would be designed to connect the existing trail network with the new bridges. - Existing abutments for Bridges 1 through 4 would be removed.
 Historic riprap surrounding the Bridge 1 abutments and riprap in the vicinity of the Bridge 2 left bank abutment would not be removed.
 Non-historic riprap surrounding the Bridges 2, 3, and 4 abutments would be retained, replaced in-kind, or replaced with other bank protection measures.

-- Bridge designs and associated redesigned trail approaches will meet ABAAS for outdoor areas and all grades will aim to be less than 5%. - Bridges would be a steel stringer design with wood decking and guardrails (Figure 2-7).
+Additional site investigations are needed to determine specific bank protection designs.
+Depending on whether riprap is retained or other bank protection measures are used, the modeled flood elevations used in this EA could be affected.
+NPS will strive to meet the stated objectives of passing the 100-year or 25-year flood flow to the maximum extent possible.
+Riprap or bank protection would only affect local flood elevations in the vicinity of the particular bridge and immediately upstream, and would not worsen existing flood issues. - Bridge designs and associated redesigned trail approaches will meet ABAAS for outdoor areas and all grades will aim to be less than 5 percent. - Bridges would be a steel stringer design with wood decking and guardrails (Figure 2-7).
 Guardrails are needed to comply with current safety codes.
 Bridges 1 and 4 would include a minor arched camber.
 Bridges 2 and 3 would include a more significant arched camber. - New/rerouted trails would either be boardwalk or flexible paving, which could include asphalt, compacted shale, or other materials.
 The lengthened boardwalks/transitions between bridge and trails may require piers placed within the 100-year floodplain. - Areas of existing trail removal would be decompacted, restored, and revegetated with native plants.